Free-space optical communication: Operational systems

 The first gigabit laser-based communication was achieved by the European Space Agency and called the European Data Relay System (EDRS) on November 28, 2014.
 The system is operational and is being used on a daily basis.

+In December 2023, the Australian National University (ANU) demonstrated its Quantum Optical Ground Station at its Mount Stromlo Observatory.
+QOGS uses adaptive optics and lasers as part of a telescope, to create a bi-directional communications system capable of supporting the NASA Artemis program to the Moon.

 Demonstrations

-NASA's OPALS announced a breakthrough in space-to-ground communication December 9, 2014, uploading 175 megabytes in 3.5 seconds.
-Their system is also able to re-acquire tracking after the signal was lost due to cloud cover.

-In the early morning hours of Oct.
-18, 2013, NASA's Lunar Laser Communication Demonstration (LLCD) made history, transmitting data from lunar orbit to Earth at a rate of 622 megabits per second (Mbit/s).
-LLCD was flown aboard the Lunar Atmosphere and Dust Environment Explorer satellite (LADEE), whose primary science mission was to investigate the tenuous and exotic atmosphere that exists around the moon.
+A two-way distance record for communication was set by the Mercury laser altimeter instrument aboard the MESSENGER spacecraft.
+It was able to communicate across a distance of 24 e6km, as the craft neared Earth on a fly-by in May 2005.
+The previous record had been set with a one-way detection of laser light from Earth by the Galileo probe, of 6 e6km in 1992.

-In January 2013, NASA used lasers to beam an image of the Mona Lisa to the Lunar Reconnaissance Orbiter roughly 390,000 km (240,000 mi) away.
+In January 2013, NASA used lasers to beam an image of the Mona Lisa to the Lunar Reconnaissance Orbiter roughly 390,000 km away.
 To compensate for atmospheric interference, an error correction code algorithm similar to that used in CDs was implemented.

+In the early morning hours of October 18, 2013, NASA's Lunar Laser Communication Demonstration (LLCD) transmitted data from lunar orbit to Earth at a rate of 622 megabits per second (Mbit/s).
+LLCD was flown aboard the Lunar Atmosphere and Dust Environment Explorer (LADEE) spacecraft, whose primary science mission was to investigate the tenuous and exotic atmosphere that exists around the Moon.